telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ## Delegated Proof of Stake Mechanism

-Telos inherits EOSIO blockchain software at its main core which provides an operating environment for aBFT and DPoS.

 The DPoS consensus decides its block producers according to the votes of the entire community holding TLOS, thus achieving high scalibility in block production.